 - Early preservationist Emily White Fleming led the crusade to save Historic Downtown Fredericksburg and nearby Kenmore, home of George Washington’s sister Betty Washington Lewis.

 - The A.P.
-Carter Museum and the Carter Family Fold Weekly Music performances honor the life of “Mother” Maybelle Addington Carter and her kin from Scott County in Southwest Virginia, early pioneers in the development of Country-Western music
+Carter Museum (currently closed due to COVID-19) and the Carter Family Fold Weekly Music performances honor the life of “Mother” Maybelle Addington Carter and her kin from Scott County in Southwest Virginia, early pioneers in the development of Country-Western music

 Carter Family Fold Stage